unahouExosite/docs/rpc/README.md

 * JSON is pretty printed for clarity.
 The extra whitespace is not included in the RPC JSON.
 * Comments (`//`) are occasionally included in JSON for clarity.
 The comments are not included in the RPC JSON.
-* A name in angle brackets, e.g. `<myvar>` identifies a placeholder that will be defined elsewhere.
+* A name in angle brackets, e.g. `<myvar>`, is a placeholder that will be defined elsewhere.
 * `<ResourceID>` is a placeholder that may be either a 40 digit resource identifier (e.g., `"879542b837bfac5beee2f4cc5172e6d8a1628bee"`) or an alias reference (e.g., `{"alias": "myalias"}`).
 It may also be a self reference: `{"alias": ""}`.
 See [Identifying Resources](#identifying-resources) for details.

 * `number` indicates a number, e.g. 42.